chrisullyott/php-ip-api/README.md

 ### Request from a file (create CSV)

-Using a newline-separated list of IP addresses, a CSV file of response data will be created (limited requests at a time).
+Using a newline-separated list of IP addresses, a CSV file of response data will be built.

 ```php
 $file = 'ips.txt';